valvze/valvze.github.io/gringotts.md

 </p>

 <p>
-Plus, you can do *more* with a server than you can with Google Drive.
+Plus, you can do <i>more</i> with a server than you can with Google Drive.
 Personal VPN, P2P downloading, Plex (think Netflix, but it's your own media), and a self-hosted cloud storage solution such as Nextcloud (think Google Drive but it's run on your own hardware) are a few of the things I had in mind.
 Plus, it would be a nice learning experience that I assumed would reap rewards in the long run.
 </p>

 <p>